-Public water systems from WVPSC 2019 Statistical Report (see references page 17 for definition) approximately 63% of the State's structures are served by a public water system.
-The number of customers from WVPSC 2019 Statistical Report (see references page 17 for definition) served by public water utilities in West Virginia is approximately 639,951.
+Public water systems - approximately 63% of the State's structures are served by a public water system.
+The number of customers served by public water utilities in West Virginia is approximately 639,951.

-Public sewer systems from WVPSC 2019 Statistical Report (see references page 17 for definition) - approximately 47% of the State's structures are served by a public sewer system.
+Public sewer systems - approximately 47% of the State's structures are served by a public sewer system.
 The number of customers served by public sewer utilities in West Virginia is approximately 441,388.